Credit stinks. You don't need a credit score.

 But guess what?
-You can get out of debt, maintain a zero FICO score because you’re out of debt, and still do all those things above without any problems at all.
+You can get out of debt, maintain a zero FICO score, and still do everything above with zero problems.
 Best of all, doing those things without a FICO score is easier than ever.

 You Can Still Function Without a Credit Score

-But now there is a newer and better way to measure your financial responsibility without having to be in debt to do it.
+But now there is a newer, better way to measure your financial responsibility without having to be in debt to do it.